 The Great Depression and World War II also affected New York City but the city emerged stronger after each of these events and it experienced much growth and development.
 During this time the city’s many landmarks and tall buildings were also constructed including the United Nations Complex which was established in Midtown Manhattan.
 In 1972, the city’s skyline was enhanced by the completion of the two 110 storey towers of the World Trade Center.
 These ‘Twin Towers’ came to represent the indomitable spirit of the city.
 These towers were completely destroyed in a ghastly terrorist attack which claimed the lives of over 3000 people on the morning of September 11, 2001.
 These attacks dealt a crushing blow to the psyche and spirit of the city, but it soon recovered to regain its position as one of the world’s greatest urban centers.

 New York City is located on the East Coast of the USA which borders the Atlantic Ocean.
 The city is located on the mouth of the Hudson River and is composed of five boroughs, the island of Manhattan, The Bronx, Staten Island, Brooklyn and Queens.
 While Brooklyn and Queens lie in Long Island and the Bronx is attached to the New York State mainland, Manhattan and Staten Island are independent islands.

-Ellis Island is an immigration center in New York Harbor which handled the large scale immigration to New York that took place in the late 19th century.
+Ellis Island is an immigration center in New York Harbor that handled the large-scale immigration to New York that took place in the late 19th century.
 This center processed immigrants until 1954 when it was closed.
-This immigration was extremely important in forming the attitudes of New Yorkers today as they seem to welcome foreigners in their midst quite easily and seem to have litter or no reservations or prejudices.
+This immigration was extremely important in forming the attitudes of New Yorkers today as they seem to welcome foreigners in their midst quite easily and seem to have little or no reservations or prejudices.